Free Entry

 In 1290 Eleanor of Castile, the beloved wife of Edward I and mother of his 14 children, died at Harby in Nottinghamshire.
 The places where her body rested during the journey south to its tomb in Westminster Abbey were marked by stone crosses.

 The stately triangular Geddington cross, with its canopied statues surmounted by a slender hexagonal pinnacle, is the best-preserved of only three intact survivors.
-Other crosses stand at Hardingstone near Northampton, and Waltham Cross, Hertfordshire.
+Other crosses stand at Hardingstone on the southern edge of Northampton, and at Waltham Cross, Hertfordshire.

-Read more about the history of the Eleanor Cross.
+Read more about the history of the crosses.

 Before You Go

-The monument is in the highway - be aware that vehicles may be passing
+Please be Aware: The cross is in the middle of a road junction so be mindful that vehicles may be passing close by.